DOCX Cleanup for Clean Exports

 5. Clear direct formatting from pasted web or email content.

-6. Normalize list styles and divider conventions.
+6. Normalize list styles and divider styles.

 Warning-to-Fix Map